Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Pronator quadratus

-These muscles are divisible into two layers: a superficial layer arising from the flexor (or ulnar, or medial) epicondyle of the humerus (I-V); and a deep layer arising from the forearm bones (radius and ulna) and the interosseous membrane (VI-VIII).
+These muscles are divisible into two layers (but some texts will refer to three or four layers): a superficial layer arising from the flexor (or ulnar, or medial) epicondyle of the humerus (I-V); and a deep layer arising from the forearm bones (radius and ulna) and the interosseous membrane (VI-VIII).
 The tough interosseous membrane gives origin to the deep flexors on its ventral surface and to the deep extensors on its dorsal surface.

 - Begin cleaning and separating the muscles of the superficial layer that originate from the flexor epicondyle.